 In 2013, Markforged, a 3D printer manufacturer, revolutionised the 3D printing industry with the release of the Mark One.
 The Mark One was the first 3D printer that could print metal objects.
 This opened up a whole new range of applications for 3D printing, as metal objects can now be printed with the same ease as plastic ones.

 The additive manufacturing industry is expected to grow at a compound annual growth rate (CAGR) of 15% from 2015 to 2025.
 This growth is driven by the increasing use of 3D printing technology in many industries and the falling prices of 3D printers.

 One of the most important applications of additive manufacturing technology is in the medical field.

 3D-printed organs and tissues are being developed that could one day be used for transplants, which would help address the shortage of organs and tissues currently being experienced.

 More 3D-printed medical devices are being developed all the time.
 For example, 3D-printed hip implants are now being used to replace worn-out or damaged hip joints.
 This is a much less invasive surgery than traditional hip replacement surgery, and the patient can usually go home the same day.

 The aerospace industry is another area where additive manufacturing technology has a major impact.
 The use of 3D-printed parts in aircraft is increasing as the technology can produce lighter and stronger parts than those made using conventional manufacturing processes.

 The automotive industry is also making use of AM technology.
-3D-printed car parts are being used to create prototypes and low-volume production runs.
+Although we’re not quite at the point of a fully 3D-printed car, parts are being used to create prototypes and low-volume production runs.
 This helps to reduce the cost and lead time associated with traditional manufacturing processes.